caseconsulting/expense-app-api/aurora/README.md

 ### Installation

 This module is a local npm package.
 It's in package.json for the entire project as well as in the shared lambda layer.
+The script `install-aurora.sh` packages this module and installs it without using a symlink (which caused issues with running lambda layers locally).
+It's already in `npm run reinstall`, so you shoudln't need to run the script directly.

 You should use this package like:

 ```js
 const { db } = require('expense-app-db');
 ```

+> Note that the above code isn't very useful, as you'll see in the later sections

 This module depends on the following environment variables: